High Protein Pasta Salad With Orzo & Chicken

 • Chicken.
 My broiled chicken thighs are perfect for this recipe!
 Any cooked chicken works.

 • Bell peppers.
-Both red and yellow for sweetness and crunch.
+They add color, sweetness, and crunch.

 • Sun-dried tomatoes.
-Add a sweet-tart flavor and some chewiness.
+Add a sweet-tart flavor and a bit of chewiness.
 These are great!

 • Scallions.
 Add a pop of freshness and crunch with a mild onion flavor.